+South Carne Annexe was a project near Launceston in Cornwall involving Listed Building Consent and planning permission.
 Our clients approached us to design an annexe for an elderly relative to live in, allowing them to be close to home but still remain independent.
-On the site were the remains of an old building, which was in poor state of repair.
-We were commissioned to gain planning approval for the changes, starting from RIBA Stage 0 to 3
+On the site were the remains of an old small barn, which was in poor state of repair.
+Therefore, we were commissioned to gain planning approval for the changes, starting from RIBA Stage 0 to 3.

-The host building associated with the remains of the barn is listed, meaning that any structures pre dating 1948 within its curtilage are to be treated as listed also.
-This meant we had to produce a sympathetic design that would be in keeping with the character of the barn before it fell into disrepair, as we would need to apply for Listed Building Consent, as well as planning permission.
+The host building associated with the remains of the barn is listed.
+This means any structures pre dating 1948 within its curtilage are to be treated as listed also.
+This meant producing a sympathetic design in keeping with the character of the barn before it fell into disrepair.
+In addition, we would need to apply for Listed Building Consent, as well as planning permission.

-We worked with the clients to understand what the inhabitant of the building would require, and from there we developed a simple design that would fit within the existing footprint, with a small additional porch to give an extra space for storing coats and shoes.
+We worked with the clients to understand what the inhabitant of the building would require.
+From there, we developed a simple design that would fit within the existing footprint, with a small additional porch to give an extra space for storing coats and shoes.

 Key Facts